 3. Don’t be afraid, ask for reviews.

 Many pharmacy owners have told us they are afraid to ask for reviews because of the possibility of receiving a bad review.
 If you strive to offer excellent customer service and care, the good reviews will always outweigh the bad ones.
-You can ask customers for a review as their checking out or post on your social media – there are endless ways to solicit reviews.
+You can ask customers for a review as they’re checking out or post on your social media – there are endless ways to solicit reviews.
 Remember, your current customers are your biggest advocates.

 4. Respond appropriately.

 Bad reviews unfortunately do happen even if you’re not at fault.
 In a customer-centric world, you should approach negative comments appropriately.
 No matter what the situation may be, the unhappy customer should receive some sort of resolution or explanation.
 Your responses to tough comments will show potential customers that your business really does care about the level of service provided.
 That’s the kind of pharmacy customers want to give their business to.